Zapper-fi/protocol/docs/Interpretation/event-interpretation/overview.md

 Example of what interpreting an event looks like before and after.
 [Link to the above event on Zapper](https://zapper.xyz/event/base/0xfacc42536ebc8b37f80406ae52d4a81702d569ba96cd0ffdad986cbd6fa873b0).

 Even more so, once a user tells us how to interpret a specific transaction, we can then use this description template to describe ALL events with the same contract method, not just the one transaction.
 In fact, we see that each event interpretation approved goes on to describe an average of 10,000 transactions on Ethereum and EVM chains, which are then available to all blockchain users.
 In the example above, the interpretation allowed the user to make over 38,000 transactions human readable!!

+Excited to make the blockchain readable for everyone?
+If you want to get started with your first interpretations, you can read our detailed [Guide](https://protocol-docs-smoky.vercel.app/docs/Interpretation/event-interpretation/guide)!